jfernandez37/fr3_ws/readme.md

 # FR3 ROS2 Implementation
-Work space for Franka Emika FR3 robot ROS integration
+Work space for Franka Emika FR3 robot ROS2 integration

 ## Packages
 * `gear_place` - Includes all code for moving the robot, identifying the gear with the realsense_camera, and the supervisors to control the robot